42Crunch/resources/AWSFargate.md

 4. Click on **Import API** to upload the Pixi API definition from the file `OASFiles/Pixi-v2.0.json`.
 Once the file is imported, it is automatically audited.![Import API definition](./graphics/42c_ImportOAS.png?raw=true "Import API definition")

-   The API should score around 89/100 in API Contract Security Audit: the API contract description in this file has been optimized, in particular for data definition quality (such as inbound headers, query params, access tokens, and responses JSON schema).
+   The API should score 94/100 in API Contract Security Audit: the API contract description in this file has been optimized, in particular for data definition quality (such as inbound headers, query params, access tokens, and responses JSON schema).
 This implies we can use it as-is to configure our firewall.

 5. In the main menu on the left, click **Protect** to launch the protection wizard